spawnmarvel/quickguides/amqp/Readme.md

 * https://www.rabbitmq.com/uri-query-parameters.html
 * * amqps: TLS options can also be specified globally using the amqp_client.ssl_options configuration key in the rabbitmq.config or advanced.config

+## SSL
+* How Peer Verification Works
+* * When a TLS connection is established client and server perform connection negotiation that takes several steps.
+The first step is when the peers optionally exchange their certificates.
+Having exchanged certificates, the peers can optionally attempt to establish a chain of trust between their CA certificates and the certificates presented.
+This acts to verify that the peer is who it claims to be

 ##### 2709 Encrypt in init